1908 Messina earthquake: Scale of destruction

-Messina lost almost half its population and the entire historical city centre was devastated including its Norman cathedral, which had withstood previous earthquakes such as the severe one in 1783; just the perimeter walls and apses remained standing.
+Messina lost almost half its population and the entire historical city centre was devastated, including its Norman cathedral, which had withstood previous earthquakes such as a severe one in 1783; only its perimeter walls and apses remained standing.

 The Messina shoreline was irrevocably altered as large sections of the coast had sunk several feet into the sea.
-Houses, churches, palaces and monuments, military barracks: commercial, municipal and public buildings had all collapsed entirely or were severely damaged.
-Many structures were cracked shells, roofless, windowless and standing upright precariously.
+Houses, churches, palaces and monuments, military barracks, commercial, municipal and public buildings had all collapsed entirely or were severely damaged.
+Many structures were left as cracked shells: roofless, windowless and standing upright precariously.
 The Maurolico boarding school in Corso Cavour was pulverised, burying the students.
 A total of 348 railway workers were killed when the two railway stations crumbled.

-The American consulate fronting the harbour was reduced to a pile of rubble; the British consulate sustained little outward damage with its flag still flying, but the interior was completely wrecked.
+The American consulate fronting the harbour was reduced to a pile of rubble; the British consulate sustained little outward damage (its flag still flew), but its interior was wrecked.
 American consul Arthur S. Cheney and his wife Laura were killed.
 The French consul and his children also died, while his wife escaped.
-Ethel Ogston, wife of the British vice-consul, died instantly after being struck by a falling balcony as she attempted to escape through the streets with her husband, Alfred, and daughter, both of whom survived.
-Former US vice-consul and Messina correspondent for the Associated Press Joseph Pierce and his family were crushed to death when their damaged home in Via Porta Real Basso, close to the harbour, was brought down by the force of the waves created by the tsunami.
+Ethel Ogston, wife of the British vice-consul, died instantly after being struck by a falling balcony as she attempted to escape through the streets with her husband Alfred and her daughter, both of whom survived.
+Former US vice-consul Joseph Pierce, who was the Messina correspondent for the Associated Press, and his family were crushed to death when their damaged home in Via Porta Real Basso, close to the harbour, was brought down by the force of the waves created by the tsunami.

-Italians who died included sculptor Gregorio Zappalà, the Chief Prosecutor (Procuratore Generale) of Messina Crescenzo Grillo, Giacomo Macrì, former rector of the University of Messina, politicians Nicola Petrina, Nicolò Fulci and Giovanni Noè; as well as local patriots of the Italian unification, members of the nobility, academia and literati.
+Italians who died included sculptor Gregorio Zappalà; the Chief Prosecutor (Procuratore Generale) of Messina Crescenzo Grillo; Giacomo Macrì, former rector of the University of Messina; politicians Nicola Petrina, Nicolò Fulci and Giovanni Noè; as well as local patriots of the Italian unification, members of the nobility, academia and literati.
 Socialist historian Gaetano Salvemini survived but lost his wife, five children and sister.
 The Questore (Head of Police) Paolo Caruso died in his office, killed by a fallen beam.
-Anglican priest and football pioneer Charles Bousfield Huleatt along with his family and other players of the Messina Football Club died.
+Anglican priest and football pioneer Charles Bousfield Huleatt, along with his family and other players of the Messina Football Club, died.
 Composer Riccardo Casalaina and his wife perished alongside one another in their bed.
-Tenor Angelo Gamba who had performed on stage in Aida the evening before the earthquake also died together with his wife and two sons when the Hotel Europa collapsed.
+Tenor Angelo Gamba, who had performed on stage in Aida on the evening before the earthquake, also died, together with his wife and two sons, when the Hotel Europa collapsed.
 The Hungarian soprano Paola Koraleck (who sang the role of Aida) was lying awake when the earthquake struck.
 She leapt from a window of the damaged Hotel Trinacria, breaking both arms in the fall.